w3f/polkadot-wiki/docs/learn/learn-staking.md

 a 36% slash on all of these validators and their nominators.
 All slashed validators will also be chilled.

-From the example above, the risk in nominating or running many validators in the active set are apparent.
+From the example above, the risk of nominating or running many validators in the active set are apparent.
 While rewards grow linearly (two validators will get you approximately twice as many staking rewards as one), slashing grows exponentially.
 A single validator equivocating causes a 0.09% slash, two validators equivocating does not cause a 0.09 \* 2 = 0.18% slash, but rather a